ycechungAI/goose/documentation/docs/guides/using-gooseignore.md

 ## Default patterns

-By default, if you haven't created any `.gooseignore` files, Goose will not modify files matching these patterns:
+By default, if you haven't created any `.gooseignore` files **and no `.gitignore` file exists**, Goose will not modify files matching these patterns:

 ```plaintext
 **/.env
 **/.env.*
 **/secrets.*
 ```

+These default patterns only apply when neither `.gooseignore` nor `.gitignore` files are found in your project.

 ## Common use cases